This first article appears in the

 been awed by what the body can do when we give in to the

-stillness--when we slow down enough for the body to respond
+dynamic activity of stillness--when we slow down enough for

-positively to its own healing ability.
+the body to respond positively to its own healing ability.

-While craniosacral therapy is a complementary
+While craniosacral work is a complementary

 practice, I also view it as a spiritual practice.
 Now, more